RepullesM/Bioinformatics_basics/download_novogene_sequences.md

 ```

 ## TO MAKE SURE IS DOWNLOAD
+IMP: you have to be on the directory of the files, eiwtherway doesn't work properly the command
 ### Summarize the integrity of all the files (*) in the working directory into the file checklist.chk
 ```md5sum * > checklist.chk```